aggle/stis_lss_coronagraphy/README.md

     - `occ_wcs`: WCS object for the occulted observation
     - `occ_img`: 2-D spectral image of the occulted observation
     - `occ_row`: 0-indexed row coordinate corresponding to the offset in the occulted exposure, aka where the star is

+- `sdi_tools.py`
+  This module contains most of the tools needed for spectral differential imaging.
+The current strategy is to rescale the image by wavelength so that the speckles go straight down the rows and an off-axis PSF follows a 1/lambda curve.
+For each row in the scaled image, the columns at which the PSF (real or hypothetical) crosses the row are masked out, and the value of the speckle is replaced by interpolation to construct a model of the stellar PSF.
+This model is then subtracted from the scaled image to produce a residual image.
+The signal along the off-axis PSF path can be projected back onto the original, descaled image to construct a residual map for every row.